Frequently Asked Questions

 About AVAST: Mission, Scope, & Vision

-'AVAST' is WHOI's new initiative to accelerate innovation and improve collisions in ocean research, design, and education.
-AVAST will provide a framework of training, funding, and other resources to build greater capacity at WHOI to develop programs and projects that are difficult to do with existing infrastructure.
+AVAST is WHOI's new initiative to accelerate innovation and improve collisions in ocean research, design, and education.
+AVAST provides a framework of training, funding, and other resources to build greater capacity for WHOI staff to develop programs and projects that are difficult to do with existing infrastructure.
 Part of this framework is a physical space where AVAST can foster research collisions and technical collaborations (the AVAST Innovation Hub).

-Although AVAST takes its name from "Autonomy, Vehicles, and Sensor Technologies", these embrace only part of the spectrum of new projects and programs that AVAST seeks to support at WHOI.
+Although AVAST takes its name from "Autonomous Vehicle and Sensor Technologies", these embrace only part of the spectrum of new projects and programs that AVAST supports at WHOI.

-For most users at WHOI, beyond raw material costs there is no fee to use AVAST resources.
-WHOI staff and students are expected to contribute to AVAST's wider mission and goals, through participation, activities, and collisions.
+For most WHOI projects, there is no fee to use AVAST resources beyond consumable costs.
+In return, WHOI staff and students are expected to contribute to AVAST's wider mission and goals through participation, activities, and collisions.
 AVAST will work with larger projects or programs that absorb significant AVAST resources to identify appropriate cost-recovery strategies.

 Core principles for AVAST include the following:

-- Fostering new, innovative, collaborative projects we couldn't otherwise pursue at WHOI.
+- Fostering new, innovative, collaborative projects within WHOI that we couldn't otherwise pursue.

-- Supporting a wide range of users and activities, broadly across WHOI.
+- Supporting a wide range of WHOI users and activities, broadly across the Institution.

 - Disseminating WHOI-grown advances back into WHOI for wider community benefit.

-AVAST has a role in DE&I at WHOI, especially in engineering & technical areas where diversity remains low.
+AVAST has a role in DE&I at WHOI, especially in engineering & technical areas where diversity and inclusion remain low.
 AVAST also strongly encourages proposals for education & outreach including classes, workshops, seminars, and training.
 AVAST's social hub space can be configured for many types of use.